vielhuber/dbhelper/README.md

 $db->enable_auto_inject();
 ```

-dbhelper then automatically injects the "updated_by" column on all insert/update statements and inserts a log entry before every delete query (all queries are handled, even those who are sent with $db->query).
+dbhelper then automatically injects the ```updated_by``` column on all insert/update statements and inserts a log entry before every delete query (all queries are handled, even those who are sent with ```$db->query```).

-important note: if we manipulate data outside of our web application, the triggers also work, except with accurate values in "updated_by". this is especially true for delete statements (they also work without the manual insert query upfront).
+important note: if we manipulate data outside of our web application, the triggers also work, except with accurate values in ```updated_by```. this is especially true for delete statements (they also work without the manual insert query upfront).

 that's it – happy logging.